The Lower School consists of Kindergarten through Fourth Grade.

 Geneva School successfully implemented Singapore Math in 2009, making it one of the first schools in New York City to incorporate Singapore Math into its curriculum.
 Singapore math teaches fewer subjects with the goal of completion, versus the spiral approach of other math programs.
 It adapts well to gifted math students, allowing them to delve deeper into mathematical studies instead of reviewing and learning in the more lateral math methodology.
 It is playful and creative in the early years and rich in graphing tools for older students.
 Students appreciate the ability to tackle in depth story problems at every grade level.
 Scores at Geneva School for the CTP math and other academic subjects have continued to remain strong and above the independent school average.

 Our literature-based curriculum establishes a strong foundation in the humanities and employs the traditional subjects of phonics, punctuation, penmanship, and formal grammar.
-By the end of Fourth Grade, students have studied ancient history-including Egyptian, Roman and Greek periods, world history up to the Early Modern Period and are prepared to study US History and Western Civilization in the Upper School.
+By the end of Fourth Grade, students have studied ancient history, including Egyptian, Roman and Greek periods; world history up to the early modern period and are prepared to study U.S. History and Western civilization in Upper School.

 The Kindergarten through Fourth Grade science curriculum is organized into trimester units to give an overview of fundamental topics in physics, chemistry, earth science, and biology.
 Class projects supplement the curriculum, which give students an opportunity to engage in scientific inquiry over the course of the school year.
 The goal is to continue to arouse enthusiasm and pique their natural curiosity while teaching children how to observe carefully and introduce the vocabulary of science.

 First Grade studies bioluminescence in insects